 From track hoes to augers, shovels to spades —locating underground power lines before you dig is key to preventing potentially deadly incidents.

-Minimize the risk of a power line incident on your property by following these tips for safely using GSP-controlled equipment.
+Minimize the risk of a power line incident on your property by following these tips for safely using GPS-controlled equipment.

 Whether landscaping or building a fence, remember these tips for preventing power line contacts at home.

 From spotting hazards on your property to learning about safe limits of approach, here's how you can keep safety top of mind on the farm.

 Did you know that the weather can affect the height and depth of power lines over time?
 Here are the facts.

 Think power line contacts are few and far between?
 Think again.See the overhead and underground contacts occurring near you.

 Make sure everyone on your worksite keeps safety top of mind.

 Book a power line safety awareness session at your worksite.